 Good governance is the basis for effective and sound management of insurance and reinsurance undertakings as well as a key element of the regulatory framework.
 The system of governance of an insurance and reinsurance undertaking shall be based on an appropriate and transparent allocation of oversight and management responsibilities to provide for an effective decision making, to prevent conflicts of interest and to ensure effective management of the undertaking.

 A basic principle of good governance is that no individual should have power over decision making without any form of control.
-Therefore, prior to implementing any significant decision concerning the undertaking, at least two persons should review that decision.
+Therefore, prior to implementing any significant decision concerning the undertaking, at least one other person should review that decision.

 In order to ensure the proper functioning of the risk management system, actions taken by insurance and reinsurance undertakings shall include establishing, implementing, maintaining and monitoring practices and procedures appropriate to the undertaking's risk management policy, with regard to key areas of the undertakings' business.

-Insurance and reinsurance undertakings should have an appropriate internal controls in place in order to ensure that all persons with operational and oversight responsibilities act in accordance with the undertaking's objectives and in compliance with applicable laws, regulations and administrative provisions.
+Insurance and reinsurance undertakings should have appropriate internal controls in place in order to ensure that all persons with operational and oversight responsibilities act in accordance with the undertaking's objectives and in compliance with applicable laws, regulations and administrative provisions.

-In order to ensure an economic valuation that is reliable, accurate and in compliance with Article 75 of Directive 2009/138/EC, it is important to establish and implement an appropriate internal control system for the valuation of assets and liabilities of insurance and reinsurance undertakings, including an independent review and verification of the information, data and assumptions used.
+In order to ensure an economic valuation that is reliable, accurate and in compliance with Article 75 of Directive 2009/138/EC, it is important to establish and implement appropriate internal controls for the valuation of assets and liabilities of insurance and reinsurance undertakings, including an independent review and verification of the information, data and assumptions used.

 In order to ensure that the valuation of technical provision is carried out in compliance with Articles 76 to 85 of Directive 2009/138/EC, the system of governance of insurance and reinsurance undertakings should include a validation process of the calculation of technical provisions.

 In the context of the system of governance, in order to ensure independence, a person or organisational unit carrying out a function should be able to carry out the related duties objectively and free from influence and to report relevant findings directly to the administrative, management or supervisory body.
-In order to be fully independent, as required for the internal audit function, a person or organisational unit performing such a function should, in addition, not assume responsibilities for more than one function.

 In order to enable supervisory authorities to take timely remedial measures where necessary, insurance and reinsurance undertakings should, in a timely manner, notify the supervisory authority of information regarding all persons who effectively run the undertaking or are responsible for other key functions and other information needed to assess the fitness and propriety of these persons.
 However, acknowledging the need to avoid undue burdens on insurance or reinsurance undertakings or supervisors, the notification by insurance and reinsurance undertakings should not imply pre-approval by the supervisory authority.
 In the event that the supervisory authority concludes that a person does not comply with the fit and proper requirements set out in Directive 2009/138/EC, it should have the power to require the undertaking to replace that person.

-In order to assess the reputation of the persons who effectively run the undertaking or have other key functions, the past conduct of those person should be examined to see whether this those persons may not be able to effectively discharge his duties in accordance with the applicable rules, regulations and guidelines.
+In order to assess the reputation of the persons who effectively run the undertaking or have other key functions, the past conduct of those persons should be examined to see whether they may not be able to effectively discharge their duties in accordance with the applicable rules, regulations and guidelines.
 Information regarding past conduct may be information that is sourced from criminal or financial records.
 A person’s past business conduct could provide indications as to that person’s integrity.